rmm190/Group_Viromics_Workflow_Project/MasterNotes.md

 ****Result Files in ReadMe**

+**What is our goal for today 3/17?**
+Assemble contigs by running Megahit software.
+View how many contigs were assembled and the quality with seqkit.

 # Step 1: Installing megahit by creating an environment → module loading mamba
 $ Module load mamba/